jhanlon8/YelpAPI/README.md

 # YelpAPI
 Yelp API, requests user for a location (City) and what type of food or you would like to look for, pizza, burgers, coffee, etc.

-## Workshop followed by Google Devloper Student Clubs
+## Workshop by CSUSM Developer Student Clubs